htrajan/ht-drawsteel/Abilities/Tactician/Triggered Actions/Parry.md

 **Effect:** The attack's damage against the target is halved.

-**Spend 1 Focus:** The result of the attack's power roll is treated as one tier lower before the damage is halved.
+**Spend 1 [[Focus]]:** The result of the attack's power roll is treated as one tier lower before the damage is halved.
 If the attack is a critical hit, the attacker can still take an additional action.